WITH-Test/hello-cicd/README.md

 ## CodeDeploy to AWS Fargate

-Let's try to run the image in EC2 Spot instances after the build.
+~~Let's try to run the image in EC2 Spot instances after the build.~~

+(Note: Fargate does the managing of the instances.
+Spot instances are to be managed manually in the EC2 section.
+I think)

 Resources:
 [Spot EC2 + Lambda + CW Events](https://aws.amazon.com/blogs/devops/automatic-deployment-to-new-amazon-ec2-on-demand-and-spot-instances-using-aws-codedeploy-amazon-cloudwatch-events-and-aws-lambda/) (seems outdated)